git-pile/git-pile/README.md

 command.
 This will remove all configuration saved by git-pile, the pile branch itself and the worktree directory it was using.
-If you have a backup of the patches (either manual or if the pile branch is in a remote repository), this is pretty safe to do and allow you to redo the configuration.
+If you have a backup of the patches (either manual or if the pile branch is in a remote repository), this is pretty safe to do and allows you to redo the configuration.